 The following paintings are from a series called Ephemera.
-This series works through a number of ideas for sculptures in clear sheet acrylic that may or may not be developed in three dimensions at some time in the future.
+This series works through a number of ideas for sculptures in clear sheet acrylic that I may or may not have intended to be developed in three dimensions at some time in the future.
 The palette tried to conform to the colours available in sheet acrylic.
 For instance, Winter Song was a study for a hanging transparent sheet acrylic sculpture in three primary colours in a winter landscape.

 The series uses an unrestricted palette which may have been a reaction against the preceding ten years of primarily black and white illustrations.This series was created during a fairly heady period of my life when I was doing a lot of abstract thinking and grappling with weighty philosophical questions.

 Antediluvian Celestial Geometry plays with the idea that, if an idea, such as that of a shape, can exist in the mind, it must exist in the real world and if an idea for a shape exists now, it must have existed forever.
 The cloudy, spatial theme is suggestive of star clusters, the birth of creation, creativity.

 Though actual fabrication will necessitate adherence to the laws of physics, this series ignores rules regarding the play of lights and shadows, perspective and representation of forms.